1989 Atlantic hurricane season

-The 1989 Atlantic hurricane season was an average season with 11 named storms.
+The 1989 Atlantic hurricane season was an average hurricane season with 11 named storms.
 The season officially began on June 1, and ended on November 30.
-The first storm, Tropical Depression One, developed on June 15, and dissipated two days later without effects on land.
+The first tropical cyclone, Tropical Depression One, developed on June 15, and dissipated two days later without any effects on land.
 Later that month, Tropical Storm Allison caused severe flooding, especially in Texas and Louisiana.
 Tropical Storm Barry, Tropical Depressions Six, Nine, and Thirteen, and Hurricanes Erin and Felix caused negligible impact.
 Hurricane Gabrielle and Tropical Storm Iris caused light effects on land, with the former resulting in nine fatalities from rip currents offshore the East Coast of the United States and Atlantic Canada, while the latter produced minor flooding in the United States Virgin Islands.

-The most notable storm of the season was the costliest tropical cyclone in the Atlantic basin at the time, Hurricane Hugo, that caused $9.47 billion (1989 USD) in damage and 88 fatalities as it ravaged some of the Leeward Islands and the United States, especially the state of South Carolina as a Category 4 hurricane.
+The most notable storm of the season was Hurricane Hugo, which became the costliest Atlantic hurricane on record at the time (surpassed by Hurricane Andrew in 1992), causing $11 billion (1989 USD) in damage and 107 fatalities as it ravaged some of the Leeward Islands and the United States, especially the state of South Carolina as a Category 4 hurricane.

-Hugo ranked as the costliest Atlantic hurricane until Hurricane Andrew in 1992, and has since fallen further due to destructive storms in the 2000s and 2010s.
 Few other storms in 1989 caused significant damage; hurricanes Chantal and Jerry both resulted in flooding and wind impacts in Texas.
 Hurricane Dean also caused light damage in Bermuda and the Canadian province of Newfoundland.
 Tropical Storm Karen, the final storm of the season, brought heavy rainfall and a tornado to Cuba, before dissipating on December 4.
-Overall, the storms of the season collectively caused 136 fatalities and at least $10.2 billion in damage.
+Overall, the storms of the season collectively caused 143 fatalities and at least $11.73 billion in damage.

 Seasonal forecasts

 Pre-season forecasts

-Forecasts of hurricane activity are issued before each hurricane season by noted hurricane experts such as Dr. William M. Gray and his associates at Colorado State University (CSU).
+Forecasts of hurricane activity are issued before each hurricane season by noted hurricane experts such as William M. Gray and his associates at Colorado State University (CSU).
 A normal season as defined by the National Oceanic and Atmospheric Administration (NOAA), has eleven named storms, of which six reach hurricane strength and two of those become major hurricanes.
 On May 31, 1989, the CSU forecast that there would be seven named storms, four of which would intensify into a hurricane; there was no prediction of the number of major hurricanes.
 Prior to the season, the Weather Research Center (WRC) in Houston, Texas also issued a forecast, which called for ten named storms and six hurricanes.